VoiceNGO/fluid-img/README.md

 npm install responsive-image
 ```

-If you only need the renderer for some reason (e.g. you are building seams in another service), then you do not need cairo or canvas and can just install seams via npm
+If you are not compiling seams on a server you can skip the Cairo install.

 ### Caveats

 The responsive image component works best for horizontally or vertically scaling images within a range of approximately 0.5x to 1.5x their original size.
-While it can handle larger or smaller scales, the visual quality may start to quickly degrade.
-It is generally not recommended for images where precise pixel integrity is critical, such as tight portraits, graphs, or highly detailed technical drawings, as seam carving will introduce distortions.
+While it can handle larger or smaller scales, visual quality may degrade quickly.
+It is not recommended for images where precise pixel integrity is critical, such as portraits, graphs, or detailed technical drawings, as seam carving introduces distortions.
 It is highly recommended to test your images at various sizes to ensure they meet your visual expectations.

 #### CORS